-Hivemapper supported dashcams target capturing 4K imagery at 10 frames per second.
+Hivemapper-supported dashcams target capturing high-quality imagery (2k-4k) at 10 frames per second.
 Additionally, dashcams capture high-precision GNSS and IMU data.
-The Open Dashcam API then transfers the images and associated sensor data to the mobile device via the Contributor App.
+The Open Dashcam API then transfers the images and associated sensor data to the mobile device via the Hivemapper contributor app.

-The Hivemapper Contributor App plays an important role in collecting the images to be sent to the Hivemapper Network.
-The mobile device packages images in bundles called "Frame KMs," which represent roughly 250 images when selected at 4 meter intervals over the course of 1 kilometer.
-Images that don't meet the network's usability standards are also filtered out (e.g. poor lighting conditions).
-When the app has access to upload data, it does so in units of Frame KMs.
+The Hivemapper app plays an important role in collecting the images to be sent to the Hivemapper Network.
+On average, images are collected every 8 meters.
+The mobile device packages these images in bundles, which are used to send information through the system in a more efficient manner.
+Typically, these bundles include anywhere from 10-100 images at a time.
+Images that don’t meet the network’s usability standards are filtered out (e.g., poor lighting conditions, unverifiable location).
+When the app has access to upload data, it does so in bundles of images as well.

 Once data is uploaded to the Hivemapper Network, it enters a queue to be processed.
-Contributions from those with bad reputation scores are deprioritized in the processing queue.
+Data from contributors with bad reputation scores is deprioritized in the processing queue.